Stem Cell Biology PhD Training Program

-The Stem Cell Biology PhD Training Program at NYU Grossman School of Medicine’s Vilcek Institute of Graduate Biomedical Sciences prepares a new generation of scientists to contribute to the mechanistic understanding of stem cell biology.
+Faculty studying Stem Cell Biology at NYU Grossman School of Medicine’s Vilcek Institute of Graduate Biomedical Sciences prepare a new generation of scientists to contribute to the mechanistic understanding of stem cell biology.
 We expose our students to stem cell research and clinical application through interdisciplinary studies within the field of stem cell biology, while allowing students to pursue their specific areas of interest.

-Our program focuses on four broad categories of research:
+Our faculty on four broad categories of research:

 - programming and reprogramming, including lineage restriction and development